Rate-Splitting Multiple Access: Fundamentals, Survey, and Future Research Trends: Communication-Theoretic Background of RSMA

-\labelsubseccounter{V-A} The availability of CSI at the transmitter plays a significant role for precoder optimization.
-If instantaneous CSIT is available, precoders can be optimized for each instantaneous channel realization and the instantaneous rate is guaranteed to be achievable.
+The availability of CSI at the transmitter plays a significant role for joint optimization of precoders, power, and common rate allocation.
+If instantaneous CSIT is available, the aforementioned wireless resources can be optimized for each instantaneous channel realization and the instantaneous rate is guaranteed to be achievable.
 However, such method is not applicable when the instantaneous CSI is imperfect or not available at all at the transmitter.
-Two methods have been proposed for RSMA precoder design with imperfect/statistical CSIT, namely, long-term precoder optimization \cite{RS2016hamdi} and worst-case precoder optimization \cite{RS2016joudeh}.
-The former averages out the impact of CSIT estimation errors by designing precoders based on the ergodic performance over a long sequence of fading states while the latter considers bounded CSIT estimation errors and the precoders are designed to guarantee the performance for all possible channels (a.k.a. the worst-case performance) in the corresponding uncertainty regions.
-In this subsection, the RSMA precoder optimization problems for both perfect and imperfect CSIT are formulated followed by a review of optimization algorithms adopted to solve the corresponding problems.
+Two methods have been proposed for single-carrier RSMA resource allocation with imperfect/statistical CSIT, namely, long-term resource optimization \cite{RS2016hamdi} and worst-case resource optimization \cite{RS2016joudeh}.
+The former averages out the impact of CSIT estimation errors by designing precoders (including power allocation) and common rate allocation based on the ergodic performance over a long sequence of fading states while the latter considers bounded CSIT estimation errors and the wireless resources are designed to guarantee the performance for all possible channels (a.k.a. the worst-case performance) in the corresponding uncertainty regions.
+In this subsection, the RSMA resources optimization problems for both perfect and imperfect CSIT are formulated followed by a review of optimization algorithms adopted to solve the corresponding problems.